Post Parade: A Showcase of Floats presented by Miracle-Gro

 - Wear comfortable walking shoes as there are no trams and seating is limited.
 Viewing all the floats will require walking a distance of approximately 2.5 miles and will take at least two hours.
 The venue is often crowded and you will be walking and viewing at a leisurely pace.

-- The least crowded time to visit Post Parade is during the morning hours on January 2 and 3.
+- The least crowded time to visit Post Parade is during the morning hours of January 3.
 At peak viewing times, there may be lines to purchase tickets, ride the Park-N-Ride shuttle, or enter the Post Parade venue.

 - At the entrance, pick up a brochure with a map of the Post Parade venue layout.
 The brochure is also available at all Park-N-Ride locations.